DSA for Systems and C++ Engineers: What the Interview Actually Expects

 You write C++.
 You know what a cache line is.
 You have opinions about memory allocators.
 You have segfaulted more programs than most engineers have written.
 And yet the C++ coding interview at most systems companies looks exactly like every other SWE loop.

 The coding round at systems companies is the same format as everywhere else.
 Forty-five minutes.
 A shared editor.
 An interviewer watching you paste nullptr and pray.
-Google, Apple, Meta, NVIDIA, Qualcomm, Bloomberg all run the same structure as any generalist SWE interview.
+Google, Apple, Meta, NVIDIA, Qualcomm, Bloomberg all run the same structure as a generalist SWE interview.

 The C++ Coding Interview Still Tests Standard DSA